acs-web-tech/iot-guide/instructions.md

 ```ts
 import * as somePackage from "some-package";
 ```
-### CONNECTION ACKNOWLEDGEMENT (MQTT Packets)
-contributers working on packet deserialization consider Enum response file(Enums.ts) on arun-broker-function branch and also check for updates in server.ts file

-##### Note: New libraries should not be used without approval, and the above method of import should only be used if the library supports for core functions.
-If needed, bring it up in the team discussion to further evaluate

 # MQTT CONNECT Packet (0x10)

 The `CONNECT` packet is used by the client to establish a connection to the broker.
 It is the first packet sent after the TCP connection is established.